AwJaa/DDoI-VPN/README.md

 But, basically, in the "%APPDATA%\Mozilla\PROFILE_NAME" folder, there will be a prefs.js file when you manually poke around in Firefox and change values.
 This file is read upon loading the profile, and saved again upon closing that browser.
 So, you must close the browser before saving it, if you are editing in a text editor.
 It is possible to make these changes permanent by putting them into a new file called user.js .
-The user.js file has the same structure as prefs.js, but will override any user changed to prefs.js .
+The user.js file has the same structure as prefs.js, but will override any user changes to prefs.js .
 There is also a way to make these changes machine-wide for all profiles by using a mozilla.cfg file in the installation directory and pointing to it (see references).

 Simply copy the supplied user.js into your "%APPDATA%\Mozilla\PROFILE_NAME" folder for the PROFILE_NAME you've built, and your Firefox should no